EBI-Metagenomics/mobilome-annotation-pipeline/README.md

     -with-docker my_icefinder
 ```

-If you want to incorporate PaliDIS predictions to the final output, you will need to put the two outputs of PaliDIS (FASTA file of insertion sequences and the information for each insertions sequence file) in a folder called `palidis_results` inside your sample directory.
+If you want to incorporate PaliDIS predictions to the final output, you will need to put the two outputs of PaliDIS (FASTA file of insertion sequences and the information for each insertion sequence file) in a folder called `palidis_results` inside your sample directory.
 Your directories structure should looks like:

 ```bash
 $ tree